What is Chaturanga Dandasana?

-Chaturanga Danasana is also known as four-limbed staff pose.
+Chaturanga Dandasana is also known as four-limbed staff pose.
 It’s a great pose for building strength.
 It helps strengthen your arms, shoulders, legs, and core.

-You will so this pose a lot in a yoga class, especially a Vinyasa or Ashtanga class.
+You will see this pose a lot in a yoga class, especially a Vinyasa or Ashtanga class.
 If you struggle with this pose, you can always put your knees down.

 My upper body strength was really lacking when I started yoga.
 I couldn’t do a Chaturanga without my knees.
 Slowly, I worked up to one Chaturanga a class without my knees, and then two, three, and so on.
 Eventually, I was able to do about 85 Chaturangas in a 90-minute Ashtanga class without my knees!

 You shouldn’t do this pose if you have a wrist or shoulder injury or if you are pregnant.
 As always, you should talk to your doctor before starting any form of exercise.